schutera/DeepLearningLecture_Schutera/README.md

   ...

 # References
-This collection is based on a variety of excellent work and material within the field, mentioned bellow:
+This material is based on a variety of excellent work and material within the field, mentioned bellow:
-  - First entry
+[1], ...

 # Contact and Acknowledgements